How to Improve Standing Power Throw: Quick Tips for Explosive Results

 These exercises target your posterior chain, core, and leg muscles.

-Drive through your heels as you stand up.
+Push through your heels when standing up.

-Alternate between heavy days (3-5 reps) and lighter, more explosive days (6-8 reps).
+Include both exercises in your routine 2-3 times a week, alternating between heavy days (3-5 reps) and lighter, more explosive days (6-8 reps).

 Power Lifting for SPT Improvement